siserin/blind9/doc/arm/reference.rst

    An alternate transfer source if the one listed in ``transfer-source`` fails and ``use-alt-transfer-source`` is set.

-.. note:

-   If you do not wish the alternate transfer source to be used, you should set ``use-alt-transfer-source`` appropriately and you should not depend upon getting an answer back to the first refresh query.
+.. note:: If you do not wish the alternate transfer source to be used, you should set ``use-alt-transfer-source`` appropriately and you should not depend upon getting an answer back to the first refresh query.